Square VS QuickBooks

 - Full QR payment & check printing support

-- Scheduling software available
+- Scheduling features available

 - Slightly larger loan amounts than QuickBooks